 As Wesley enters 1st grade and William enters Kindergarten, this is our first real summer break.
 In the past, the boys have stayed in preschool/daycare over the break.

 The boys have always had a routine.
 We very rarely strayed from it… until this summer.
 Getting back into a routine is going to be hard for us all!

 We’ve already gotten our school supplies lists and meetings on the calendar for the first week of school.
 There’s so much more to remember in grade school compared to preschool!

-So, I needed some tips on how to make this an easier transition for us and thought others may need them too.
-Who better to ask for tips than…
+So, I needed some tips on making this an easier transition for us and thought others might need them.
+Who better to ask for back-to-school tips than…

 Moms.
-Moms who see things differently.
-Moms who have great ideas.
-Moms who have done this before.
+Moms who see things differently, have great ideas, and have done this before!

 13 of the Very Best Back to School Tips from Moms

 Start Planning Early